Devadasi: Legislative Initiatives

 The first legal initiative to outlaw the Devadasi system dates back to the 1934 Bombay Devadasi Protection Act.
 This act pertained to the Bombay province as it existed in the British Raj.
 The Bombay Devadasi Protection Act made dedication of women illegal, whether consensual or not.
 In 1947, the year of Indian independence, the Madras Devadasi (Prevention of Dedication) Act outlawed dedication in the southern Madras Presidency.
 The Devadasi system was formally outlawed in all of India in 1988, although social and economic pressures on mostly Dalit families have ensured that the Devadasi system is still widely practiced illegally.

+The Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Amendment Act (SC/ST) includes dedicating an SC/ST woman as devadasi as an atrocity.

 Devadasi practices

 From the late medieval period until 1910, the Pottukattu or tali-tying dedication ceremony, was a widely advertised community event requiring the full cooperation of the local religious authorities.
-It initiated a young girl into the Devadasi profession and was performed in the temple by a priest.The dedication was a symbolic "marriage" of the pubescent girl to the temple's deity.
+It initiated a young girl into the Devadasi profession and was performed in the temple by a priest.
+The dedication was a symbolic "marriage" of the pubescent girl to the temple's deity.

-In the sadanku or puberty ceremonies, the Devadasi initiate began her marriage with an emblem of the god borrowed from the temple as a stand-in bridegroom.
+In the sadanku or puberty ceremonies, the Devadasi initiate began her marriage with an emblem of the god borrowed from the temple as a stand-in bridegroom (devadasis may be married to goddesses as well as gods, depending on the regional practices, but even goddesses are frequently called "husband").
 From then onward, the Devadasi was considered a nitya sumangali, a woman eternally free from the adversity of widowhood.
 She would then perform her ritual and artistic duties in the temple.
 The puberty ceremonies were not only a religious occasion, but also a community feast and celebration in which the local elites also participated.

-Odisha

-The 1956 Orissa Gazette references Devadasis dances.
-They had two daily rituals.
-The Bahara Gaaunis would dance at the Sakaala Dhupa.
-After breakfast Lord Jagannatha would give Darshana to the bhaktas (the devotees).
-In the main hall, a Devadasi, accompanied by musicians and the Rajaguru (the court guru), would dance standing near the Garuda stambha (pillar).
-They would perform only pure dance, and could be watched by the audience.
-The Bhitara Gaunis would sing at the Badashinghara, the main ceremony for ornamenting and dressing the God.
-At bedtime, Lord Jagannatha would first be served by male Sebayatas, who would fan him and decorate him with flowers.
-After they left, a Bhitara Gaauni would then enter the room, stand near the door (Jaya Vijaya), sing Gita Govinda songs, and perhaps perform a ritualistic dance.
-Later she would come out and announce that the Lord has gone to sleep and the guard would close the main gate.
+While many devadasis are women who were assigned female at birth, in South India some devadasis (though this term is not the one typically used by the community in this region for anyone) are transgender women.
+Both are typically of a Dalit background.

+Devadasis in South India would begin sex work after puberty, either by having a high caste patron (typically a single lifelong partner who sired children considered to belong to the devadasi's patrilineal family) in villages, or a cash based brothel system in towns.
+A good patron, while not expected to claim his children, would support them and help them get an education and marriage.
+Having a patron overall became less common in the 1980s.

+Devadasis have some of the social responsibilities and privileges of sons.
+They are expected to financially support their family, pass on their name and property to their children, arrange marriages, pay for jobs, purchase land, and build houses.